logzio/sawmill/README.md

 	- field

 ## Additional Commands
-- ignoreFailure
+- stopOnFailure
-    - true (default)  The pipeline will continue through the steps even if there is a processor failure
+    - false (default)  The pipeline will continue through the steps even if there is a processor failure
-    - false - The pipeline will stop processing at the first processor that has a failure
+    - true - The pipeline will stop processing at the first processor that has a failure